fabric/fabric/doc/site/user_guide.md

     Done.
     rowe:~$

-First, Fabric prints a header with copyright and licensing information.
+First, Fabric prints a header with version number &mdash; good to know.
-Then, there's a warning stating that no 'fabfile' was found - which is understandable because we haven't created one yet.
-Finally, the 'help' command is run and it prints the built-in documentation for the 'local' operation.
+Then, there's a warning stating that no `fabfile` was found - which is understandable because we haven't created one yet.
+Finally, the `help` command is run and it prints the built-in documentation for the `local` operation.

-You can use the 'list' command to figure out what other operations are available.
+You can use the `list` command to figure out what other operations are available.
 Try running `fab help:list` to figure out how to use it.

-Since Fabric complains when it can't find any 'fabfile,' let's create one.
+Since Fabric complains when it can't find any `fabfile,` let's create one.
-Create a file in your current directory (of the terminal you used to run `fab help:local` with above), call it 'fabfile.py', open it in your favorite text editor and copy-paste the example 'fabfile' above into it.
+Create a file in your current directory (of the terminal you used to run `fab help:local` with above), call it `fabfile.py`, open it in your favorite text editor and copy-paste the example `fabfile` above into it.

 Now, let's see what happens when we run `fab hello`: